11th May 2019

 The day didn't begin well as our fixtured time changed midweek and some parents missed the update.

 Eventually, in a free flowing game against the well schooled Casey Scorpions, the ball was in the net far too often.
-The eventual score 5-6 was a good indication of the hard fought contest.
-The boys learnt very quickly that passing the ball is much easier than chasing the ball all day !
+The eventual score 5-6

 The boys are learning that teams are clearly being taught to used arms and elbows to gain any advantage.